 As previously noted, outward activities are risky for emerging market firms.
 To the extent that a firm has gained from its inward activities, its top managers tend to perceive the situation as a gain domain.
 In this situation, according to the prospect theory, managers tend to behave in a risk-averse and conservative manner because they now have something to lose.
-Managers may also become concerned about the possibility of losing their current gain (Sitkin and Pablo, 1992) if they take the risk that is inherent in outward activities.
+Managers may also become concerned about the possibility of losing their current gain (Sitkin & Pablo, 1992) if they take the risk that is inherent in outward activities.
 Thus, top managers of firms with greater inward gain are more likely to adopt a conservative attitude toward outward activities.
 Therefore, according to the prospect theory, we argue that to the extent that emerging market firms have gained from their inward activities, their motivation for participating in outward activities may be reduced.
-As Li et al. (2012: 280) argued, "Since emerging market firms can benefit from inward FDI in their home markets, inward FDI represents an important alternative source for them to acquire technological knowledge."
+As Li et al. (2012, p.
+280) argued, "Since emerging market firms can benefit from inward FDI in their home markets, inward FDI represents an important alternative source for them to acquire technological knowledge."
 Empirically, with a sample of Chinese manufacturing firms, Li et al. (2012) found that inward FDI from countries with advanced technologies decreases the propensity of Chinese firms to invest in those countries for technology seeking.
 Based on the abovementioned discussions, we expect that after controlling for the resource fungibility effect, a firm's inward gain may have a direct and negative relationship with the firm's participation in outward activities, because its inward gain constructs a gain domain that may reduce its top managers' motivation for outward activities.
-Therefore, organizational level.
-More specifically, we argue that while, in general, inward gain may be related to risk-averse and conservative managerial behaviors according to the prospect theory, the negative relationship between inward gain and outward activities may depend upon the risk levels of outward activities (i.e., high-risk vs. low-risk outward activities) as well as the firms' own risk propensity.
-We develop specific hypotheses in the following sections, which help verify the underlying assumption of Hypothesis 3 regarding risk and, if supported, may lend additional support to the prospect theory logic underlying Hypothesis 3.
+Therefore,

-H3.
-A firm's inward gain has a direct negative relationship with the firm's outward activities, after controlling for its indirect relationship with outward activities through resource fungibility.
+Hypothesis 3 (H3): A firm's inward gain has a direct negative relationship with the firm's outward activities, after controlling for its indirect relationship with outward activities through resource fungibility.